Soviut/vue-debounce-provider/README.md

 # vue-debounce-provider

 A template-based debounce component using the provider pattern.

-## Installation

-Install with npm

-    npm install vue-debounce-provider

-Install with Yarn

-    yarn install vue-debounce-provider
+This allows any method to be debounced or throttled

 ## What is Debouncing?